Wedding Trip

 Tips

-Expect enthusiastic street vendors offering “free” bracelets, souvenirs or gifts (which are often not free!).
-Just smile and say “No thanks”.
+2. Expect enthusiastic street vendors offering bracelets, souvenirs, or “free” gifts (which often aren’t free!).
+Just smile and say “Não obrigado(a)”.